twosigma/Cook/integration/README.md

 By default, this script mounts the local directory in the docker container so there is no need to rebuild when changing the tests.
 You can disable this behavior using the `--no-mount` option.

+## Running multi-user tests with Kerberos

+Running the multi-user integration tests with Kerberos requires that the test framework has a way to get valid Kerberos authentication tickets for the many users from the tests.
+We use several environment variables to make this possible.

+* `COOK_TEST_USER_PREFIX`:
+The numbers 0-9 will be appended to this username prefix to generate usernames for the tests.
+We currently assume that no Kerberos-enabled test will need more than 10 unique test users.

+* `COOK_ADMIN_USER_NAME`:
+The username to be used in tests specifically requiring an admin user.
+This user should *not* have impersonation priviledges.

+* `COOK_IMPERSONATOR_USER_NAME`:
+The username to be used in tests specifically requiring an impersonator user.
+This user should *not* have administrator priviledges.

+* `COOK_KERBEROS_TEST_AUTH_CMD`:
+Command string (run in a shell subprocess) to obtain a test user's Kerberos ticket.
+The command can contain the special strings `{{COOK_USER}}`, which will be replaced with the target test user's name, and `{{COOK_SCHEDULER_URL}}`, which will be replaced with the Cook Scheduler URL being used by the current tests.
+The command must print (to `stdout`) the `Authorization` header value for the target user.

+When using Kerberos, multi-user integration tests must *not* be run in parallel.
+This restriction is due to only having 10 unique test user names, which are reused across each of the multi-user tests.

 ## Credits

 This package was created with (Cookiecutter)[https://github.com/audreyr/cookiecutter] and the (audreyr/cookiecutter-pypackage)[https://github.com/audreyr/cookiecutter-pypackage] project template.